-Strategic direction 1.1.
-Align its programmes and initiatives towards the realization of those Sustainable Development Goals which are relevant to its mandate.
+Strategic Direction 1.1.
+Align its programmes and initiatives towards the realization of those Sustainable Development Goals relevant to its mandate.

-Strategic direction 1.2.
+Strategic Direction 1.2.
 Establish and strengthen strategic alliances and partnerships with relevant subregional, regional and global organizations with a view to more effective cooperation in the conservation and sustainable use of ocean resources, consistent with the United Nations Convention on the Law of the Sea and international law, including the pooling of resources and funding, where appropriate, in particular in connection with marine scientific research, to avoid the duplication of efforts and to benefit from synergies.

-Strategic direction 1.3.
+Strategic Direction 1.3.
 Build a comprehensive and inclusive approach to the development of the common heritage for the benefit of mankind as a whole that balances the three pillars of sustainable development.

-Strategic direction 1.4.
+Strategic Direction 1.4.
 Promote the effective and uniform implementation of the international legal regime of the Area, including the Authority's rules, regulations and procedures, and pay particular attention to the needs of developing States.

-Strategic direction 1.5.
-Strengthen cooperation and coordination with other relevant international organizations and stakeholders in order to promote mutual "reasonable regard" between activities in the Area and other activities in the marine environment and to effectively safeguard the legitimate interests of members of the Authority and contractors, as well as other users of the marine environment.
+Strategic Direction 1.5.
+Strengthen cooperation and coordination with other relevant international organizations and stakeholders in order to promote mutual "reasonable regard" between activities in the Area and other activities in the marine environment and to effectively safeguard the legitimate interests of members of the Authority and contractors.